 It doesn’t matter if your kids are 3 or 13, kite flying is always a good time and an easy way to soak in some outdoor time with your loved ones.
 We like the ultralight Pocket Flyer from Prism Designs for its simple design; a single line makes it easily navigable and the unique split-tail means the kite can handle rougher winds.
 It weighs less than 4 ounces, too, so your child can carry it to the park all by herself. $25

 Need more inspiration?
-Check out our Best Holiday Gifts for Less Than $50, Best Holiday Gifts for Runners, Best Holiday Gifts for Hikers and Campers, Best Holiday Gifts for Outdoorsy Dogs (and Their Humans), Best Holiday Gifts for Gadget Lovers, Best Holiday Gifts for Snow and Winter Lovers and more product roundups in our Trail Mix series.
+Check out our Best Gifts for Less Than $50, Best Gifts for Runners, Best Gifts for Outdoorsy Dogs (and Their Humans), Best Gifts for Campers, Best Gifts for Skiers, Best Gifts for Hikers and Best Gifts for Snowboarders.